-Finally, the reader who desires additional discussion may wish to review Charles

-Sevilla's excellent 1981 article entitled "A Pool of Prejudice: Prejudicial, Reversible And authoritative section on case specific factors which may be used to show prejudice in a particular appeal.
-Indeed, I have relied on Mr. Sevilla's analysis in my own section on this topic.
+Finally, the reader who desires additional discussion may wish to review Charles Sevilla's excellent 1981 article entitled "A Pool of Prejudice: Prejudicial, Reversible And Harmless Errors on Appeal."
+The article can be found in the 1982 edition of the State Public Defender's Criminal Appellate Practice Manual.
+Although the article is dated, it contains an authoritative section on case specific factors which may be used to show prejudice in a particular appeal.